ula-aca/ula-aca-plugins/packages/schema/README.md

 # Universal Ledger Agent - Aries Cloudagent Schema Plugin

 This package handles everything that has to do with schemas in Hyperledger Aries.
-It has classes to perform schema related actions.
+It allows to create and retrieve schemas from the ledger connected to the Aries Cloudagent.

 ## Usage